Early Years: A work-based Foundation Degree, considered a full time course with part time attendance.

 Our staff are experienced practitioners, not only in the field of early years but in the multi-disciplinary areas of health and social services.
-They are passionate about providing this higher education pathway which combines academic study with work-based learning for those who would like to remain in work whilst studying.
+They are passionate about providing higher education pathways which combines academic study with work-based learning for those who would like to remain in work whilst studying.
 The structure and timings of our courses are designed for those with busy working and family lives to develop essential skills for planning your studies, academic writing, engagement with research and literature, critical reflection and analysis of your practice.

 About the Course